 I qualified as a cognitive analytic therapy practitioner in 2010.
-In my core profession, I qualified as a clinical psychologist in 1989 and have since worked mainly in primary care and outpatient NHS settings.
+Prior to this I completed clinical psychology training in 1989 and have since worked mainly in primary care and outpatient NHS settings.
 This has been mainly in inner city areas, with adults who have complex mental health needs.
-In addition to CAT I also draw on a range of other approaches which inform my work, including psychodynamic interpersonal therapy (PIT), cognitive behavioural therapy (CPT) and solution focussed therapy.
+In 2017 I left a clinical lead role in an NHS ‘Complex Cases’ service to work in an occupational health & staff support setting for NHS staff.
+More recently I worked for a year as a cognitive analytic therapist in a newly established CAT-informed team in the third sector, offering a residential recovery service for people with substance use difficulties.

 I’m a chartered member of the British Psychological Society and am registered as a practitioner psychologist with the Health & Care Professions Council.